 Catholics say the Church is inseparably visible and invisible.

-For five years I successfully avoided the question of a visible vs. invisible Church.
-I felt it would not help unity.
-However, as usual, whenever I try to stay away from a thorny subject, eventually God gives me a nudge.
+For five years we successfully avoided the question of a visible vs. invisible Church.
+We felt it would not help unity.
+However, as usual, whenever we try to stay away from a thorny subject, eventually God gives us a nudge.
 There was an explosion in the Evangelical press after the Vatican said Protestant communities are not churches, in the Catholic doctrinal sense of the word.
-I guess God is saying to me that we can never achieve the "complete unity" that Jesus was praying for in John 17:23 until we explore this.
+It seems God is saying to us that we can never achieve the "complete unity" that Jesus was praying for in John 17:23 until we explore this.

 It's not necessary to agree with each other before we pray together and prayer is an important step toward unity.
 We are all Christians.